Robin Tallon: Later career

-He is a principal in the government affairs and public relations firm, Jenkins Hill Consulting, in Washington, D.C., and serves on the board of trustees of the Medical University of South Carolina.
+Tallon is a principal in the government affairs and public relations firm, Jenkins Hill Consulting, in Washington, D.C., and serves on the board of trustees of the Medical University of South Carolina.
 Tallon is a member of the ReFormers Caucus of Issue One.

+In April 2025, during an interview with the South Carolina Daily Gazette, Tallon said he no longer considered himself a Democrat, saying that he felt that the party had moved too far left.
+He also expressed interest in running for the U.S. Senate in South Carolina against Republican incumbent Lindsey Graham as an independent.

 Personal life

-He is a resident of Florence, South Carolina and Washington, D.C.
+Tallon is a resident of Florence, South Carolina, and Washington, D.C.
+On October 25, 2002, police arrested Tallon for shoplifting from an Eckerd's drug store.
+The items stolen were less than $13.
+Eckerd soon dropped the charges.